 - Eligibility for University funding upon approval of the Legacy Fund Committee.

 - Posting and Advertising privileges.

-- Use of resources available in Student Life and the Student Involvement Center.
+- Use of resources available in Student Engagement and the Student Involvement Center.

 - Use of University Services.